opensvc/docs.opensvc.com/source/storage.ibmdsflashcopy.rst

 The dscli commands must be installed in the standard location on the nodes running this service resource type.

-An /opt/opensvc/etc/auth.conf must exist and contain credentials to access the manager for each array.
-This auth.conf file permissions should be 600 and owned by root.
+An ``<OSVCETC>/auth.conf`` must exist and contain credentials to access the manager for each array.
+The agent enforce this file permissions is 600 and is owned by root.

 Example auth.conf: